Pricing Case Interview: Step-by-Step Guide

 For more practice, check out our article on 23 MBA consulting casebooks with 700+ free practice cases.

-In addition to pricing case interviews, we also have additional step-by-step guides to: profitability case interviews, market entry case interviews, growth strategy case interviews, M&A case interviews, operations case interviews, and marketing case interviews.
+In addition to pricing case interviews, we also have additional step-by-step guides to: profitability case interviews, market entry case interviews, growth strategy case interviews, M&A case interviews, operations case interviews, marketing case interviews, and private equity case interviews.

 • Comprehensive Case Interview Course (our #1 recommendation): The only resource you need.
 Whether you have no business background, rusty math skills, or are short on time, this step-by-step course will transform you into a top 1% caser that lands multiple consulting offers.